MeVsTheVoices/HackerRank/leetcode/README.md

 ## Remove element
 Given an array and a value, remove all instances of that value in place and return the new length.

+## Set mismatch
+Given an array of integers, find the number that is duplicated and the number that is missing.